You’ll Love Our Organic Chocolate Journey Protein Powder!

 You know the feeling: It’s mid-afternoon and the tiredness has set in.
 Coffee just won’t cut it.
 You’re craving something a little more fulfilling with a rich flavor to curb the hunger.
 Earthotic’s organic chocolate protein powder provides the convenient boost you need to finish the day strong.

 Our Organic Chocolate Journey Protein Powder is more than a protein powder.
 It’s a delicious scoop of cacao goodness to get you through the day or help you recover after a hard workout.
 This great-tasting organic chocolate protein powder is packed with plant-based protein, immune-boosting antioxidants, and a variety of essential vitamins and minerals to keep you focused and energized.
 It works well as a nutrient-dense meal replacement, satisfying snack, or post-workout recovery shake.

 Think of it as your personal motivator that’s always there for you when you need an extra push.
 Plus, it’s lightly sweetened with debittered stevia extract to satisfy your sweet tooth while maintaining healthy blood sugar levels for steady energy all day long.

 Our ingredients are backed by science!
-Learn more about our Organic Chocolate Protein Booster below.
+Learn more about our Organic Chocolate Journey Protein Powder below.